ryanrudolfoba/SteamDeckPostInstallScript/README.md

 ## About
 This repository contains the script, packages and configs I use to automate the WindowsOnDeck installation guide.

-This is an inspiration from the guide [here.](https://github.com/baldsealion/Steamdeck-Ultimate-Windows11-Guide) This script installs the needed apps and configuration settings for WindowsOnDeck - except the Equalizer and Peace GUI.
-I dont use this 2 apps so I didnt added them to the script.
+This is an inspiration from the [SteamDeck guide here.](https://github.com/baldsealion/Steamdeck-Ultimate-Windows11-Guide) This script installs the needed apps and configuration settings for WindowsOnDeck - except the Equalizer and Peace GUI.
+I do not use this 2 applications so I did not add them to the script.

+I would suggest to visit the [SteamDeck guide](https://github.com/baldsealion/Steamdeck-Ultimate-Windows11-Guide)the guide first, as after running this script your SteamDeck will behave similar to the guide.
+I still need to learn the autohotkey scripting.
+For now this utilizes Checkmate AHK scripts.

 It also does not install the Valve drivers due to the size of the package.
 Grab them from the [official Steam Deck website](https://help.steampowered.com/en/faqs/view/6121-ECCD-D643-BAA8) and install them.